apetrycki/daikinskyport/API_info.md

-“ctAHFanCurrentDemandStatus”: looks like a %, current fan demand “ctAHFanRequestedDemand”: looks like a %, the requested fan demand by thermostat “ctAHCurrentIndoorAirflow”: maybe CFM?, current airflow
+“ctAHFanCurrentDemandStatus”: looks like a %, current fan demand “ctAHFanRequestedDemand”: looks like a %, the requested fan demand by thermostat “ctAHCurrentIndoorAirflow”: maybe CFM?, current airflow "aq[In/Out]doorAvailable": true if sensor is available (outdoor is internet info) "aq[In/Out]doorLevel": assuming this is an enum, 1=acceptable, others TBD "aqOutdoorOzone": ozone concentration in ppb "aq[In/Out]doorParticles": particle concentration in ug/m3 "aq[In/Out]doorValue": AQI score "aqIndoorParticlesLevel": TBD
+"aqIndoorVOCLevel": TBD
 ```
 [n]: Forecast day 1 through 5